yangdanny97/chocopy-python-compiler/README.md

 The implementation uses Python's `ast` module, and is designed to work with Python 3.6 - it _should_ be compatible with updates to Python's parser made in Python 3.8, but it has not been tested in that version.

-The test cases are taken from test suites included in the PA1 and PA2 release code for CS164.
+Most of the test cases are taken from test suites included in the PA1 and PA2 release code for CS164, with some additional tests written for more complete coverage.

 ## Usage